all-in-one-of/snippets/HOU_DOP_FLIP.md

 www.sidefx.com/docs/houdini/nodes/dop/flipsolver.html

-Size sensitive, use units as meters. v, targetv, or force
+Size sensitive, use units as meters.
+Time sensitive !!
+I don't know how and why

+ v, targetv, or force
  Increasing the Particle Separation will lower the resolution, which will make your simulation faster to process
 ```md